pretix/pretix-docs/docs/tutorial/continuous-operation/products.md

 Therefore, we will navigate to the products page and click the :btn-icon:fa3-plus: Create a new product: button.

 We will name the product "Sticker", set it to "Non-admission product" and put it in the "Extras" category.
-Under "Product variations", we will select "Product with multiple variations".
+Under "Product variations", we will select `Product with multiple variations`.
 We will set the default price to €5.00.
 Then, we will click the :btn:Save and continue with more settings: button.

-Next, we will open the :btn:Variations: tab. pretix will only display this tab if we selected "Product with multiple variations" during the creation of the product.
+Next, we will open the :btn:Variations: tab. pretix will only display this tab if we selected `Product with multiple variations` during the creation of the product.
 There should be one variant called `Standard` here.
 We will click the name to expand the settings for that variant and change the name to `Purple`.
 It is not necessary to change any other settings here.